How Can Email Archiving Solve FinTech Compliance Concerns?

 FinTech businesses are innovators who create new approaches and solutions for the challenges facing financial services across the globe.
 As FinTech has exploded on the scene, the regulations have kept up with this ever-changing sector.
 FinTech companies, like many tech startups, are typically made up of small teams who lack the capacity to have a dedicated compliance department.

-FinTech will always have to be compliant if they want to operate and survive in the heavily regulated industry.
+FinTech will always have to be compliant if they want to operate and survive in the heavily regulated industry and, due to this, email archiving for financial services is crucial.
 Here are 5 compliance concerns that email archiving can solve for FinTech:

 1. Due Diligence, Money Laundering and Terrorist Funding